 Check availability and connections to Book your Patmos ferries

 Patmos have no airport.
-The neighbouring Dodecaneses Islands of Samos, Kos and Rhodes have airports with international (mostly charter) flights as well as domestic flights.
+The neighbouring Dodecanese Islands of Samos, Kos, and Rhodes have airports with international (mostly charter) flights as well as domestic flights.
 Leros island domestic flights only.
 The quickest way to get to Patmos is to fly into any of these airports combined with a fast ferry service.

 Check availability, compare flight prices with momondo